 6 Index Status Result PRO

-Now Rank Math PRO users can dive deep into the indexing metrics and results for each post, as they click the individual post.
+Now Rank Math PRO users can dive deep into each post’s indexing metrics and results as they click the individual post.
 Here is what the result would look like:

-Note: Before we look into the data, please note, the data provided URL Inspection API dates from the time when Google indexed your page or last tried to index your page.
-In case, you’re looking for the current status of the URL, you’ll need to use the Test Live URL feature in Google Search Console.
+Note: Before we look into the data, please note the data provided URL Inspection API dates from the time when Google indexed your page or last tried to index your page.
+If you’re looking for the current status of the URL, you’ll need to use the Test Live URL feature in Google Search Console.

 This provides information on whether the submitted page is indexed or not.